matismasters/dictable/README.md

 # EasyToDictateNumbers

-EasyToDictateNumbers is a Ruby gem that allows for easy conversion of numbers into their word representations.
-This gem is useful in scenarios where numbers need to be communicated clearly, such as in telephone conversations or when dictating information.
+GitHub Copilot: EasyToDictateNumbers is an opinionated Ruby gem designed to convert numbers into their spoken equivalents.
+This gem is particularly useful in situations where precise verbal communication of numbers is required, such as during phone calls or dictation.
+It makes certain decisions about the "best" way to pronounce numbers, which may be subject to debate.

 ## Installation